Living with Glaucoma

 This help is in two forms: firstly, any measures which maintain the health of all blood vessels (such as avoiding smoking, ensuring normal blood pressure and cholesterol levels, controlling diabetes and body weight) will enhance the blood vessel nourishment of the optic nerve fibres; and secondly, physical activity actually reduces eye pressure directly for a few hours at least.

-Some yoga positions may impact eye pressure in people with glaucoma.
+Yoga - some yoga positions may impact eye pressure in people with glaucoma.
 People with glaucoma may have increased eye pressure when doing head down positions, such as “downward dog”.
 Damage to the optic nerve occurs in people with glaucoma and one of the known causes is elevated fluid pressure inside the eye.

 Dry eye syndrome, commonly worsened by topical glaucoma medications (especially preserved medications), contributes to the overall burden of glaucoma.
 Dry eye syndrome can be improved by eyelid hygiene, warmth and massage, topical lubricants (ideally preservative free) and sometimes altering the topical drop regimen.